edterbak/NodeRed_Heishamon_control/README.md

 - [Change] Extend logging shows compressor start/stops during defrost cycle.
 - [Change] Increased default max MQTT messages per day to 300 (new users).

+[2022-12-12] v21.27 beta (experimental).
+Changes:
+- [FIX] - COP 12month chart now working robustly.
+Does not matter if only DHW, only HEAT or both are installed now.
+It will produce a graph anyway.
+- [FIX] - Connect toggle Dashboard: [RTC - room temperature PV] to toggle Dashboard: [Scheduler > Setpoint normal]
+- [FIX] - When rebooting NodeRed, sending mqtt commands (enable pump / dhw temperature) now removed.
+- [FIX] - When rebooting NodeRed, sending mqtt weird commands to SET5 SetZ1HeatRequest, like NaN, 0 or negative values.

 >> This version has some changes which are quiet complex and fundamental.
 Testing is required.
-But do keep an eye on the performance. (dont want you to get cold) If issues come up, roll back to <<
+But do keep an eye on the performance. (dont want you to get cold) If issues come up, roll back to previous versoin. <<

 ********

 ## TODO list
 - [x] Stabalize SoftStart routine.
 Still work in progress.
 Give user custom stage time setting<br/>
-- [ ] When changing RTC room setpoint, match Night-reduction room temperature (normal) accordingly.<br/>
+- [X] When changing RTC room setpoint, match Night-reduction room temperature (normal) accordingly.<br/>
 - [ ] Create central place on flow for all custom connections (Sensors, thermostat) which connect to corresponding link-in and link-out nodes.<br/>
 - [ ] Add source (reason) when sending MQTT - SetZ1HeatRequestTemperature to log.
 (TOP44)<br/>
 - [ ] Force DHW run when the boiler comes below a custom setpoint (via scheduler, reserved-SYSTEM task?)<br/>
-- [ ] New COP sCOP calculation using custom 1-wire and custom kWh-device (connected to Heishamon)<br/>
+- [ ] New COP calculation using custom 1-wire and custom kWh-device (connected to Heishamon)<br/>
 - [ ] Apply WAR calculations to setpoint only before starting next run, not immediately.<br/>
 - [ ] Add 2 setpoints columns to task scheduler; heat/cool setpoint (DHW setpoint use from settings).<br/>
-- [ ] Add 4th value to RTC with free SP increase value (for use as a booster) or disable WAR option (in scheduler?).<br/>
+- [ ] Add 4th value to RTC with free SP increase value (for use as a booster).<br/>

 ********